 TOWN OF NORTON

-XYZ DISPENSARY, LLC
+[ENTER COMPANY NAME]

 HOST COMMUNITY AGREEMENT

-FOR THE SITING OF AN ADULT USE MARIJUANA ESTABLISHMENT IN THE TOWN OF
+FOR THE SITING OF A MARIJUANA ESTABLISHMENT IN THE TOWN OF NORTON

-This Host Community Agreement (“Agreement”) is entered into this ____day of XXX, 20XX by and between The XYZ Dispensary, LLC, a Massachusetts limited liability company with a principal office address of XXXX XXXX, MA (“the Company”) and the Town of Norton, a Massachusetts municipal corporation with a principal address of 70 East Main Street, Norton, Massachusetts 02766 (the Town”).
+This Host Community Agreement (“Agreement”) is entered into this ____day of XXX, 20XX by and between[ENTER COMPANY NAME], a Massachusetts limited liability company with a principal office address of XXXX XXXX, MA (“the Company”) and the Town of Norton, a Massachusetts municipal corporation with a principal address of 70 East Main Street, Norton, Massachusetts 02766 (“the Town”).

 RECITALS

-WHEREAS, the Company wishes to locate a licensed Adult Use Marijuana XXXXX for the purposes of engaging in XXXX of adult use marijuana (the “Facility”) at XXXX XX XXX, Norton, Massachusetts 02766 in accordance with and pursuant to applicable state laws and regulations, including, but not limited to G.L. c.94G and 935 CMR 500.000, and such approvals as may be issued by the Town in accordance with its Zoning Bylaw and other applicable local regulations, as may be amended; and
+WHEREAS, the Company wishes to locate a licensed Marijuana XXXXX for the purposes of engaging in XXXX of adult use marijuana (the “Facility”) at XXXX XX XXX, Norton, Massachusetts 02766 in accordance with and pursuant to applicable state laws and regulations, including, but not limited to G.L. c.94G and 935 CMR 500.000, and such approvals as may be issued by the Town in accordance with its Zoning Bylaw and other applicable local regulations, as may be amended; and

 WHEREAS, the Town recognizes this Facility will benefit the Town and its citizens through increased economic development, additional employment opportunities for residents, and a strengthened local tax base; and